amchaney/karaoke/_pages/about.md

 Celebrate the summer time 2022 in Austin, TX.
 Get in touch for detailed pricing and availability.

+For footage from prior gigs, please check out our [promo on youtube](https://youtu.be/FkTBR3nz8a4) or our [Facebook](https://www.facebook.com/atxkaraoke) page.

 ### Contact us!

 Send us an email at [DJ Beep Code](mailto:djbeepcode@gmail.com?subject=[karaoke]%20Availability%20Inquiry) or a message on Twitter at [@beepdj](https://twitter.com/beepdj).